 Welcome to the Human Services Foundations Program at Conestoga College!

 This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the Human Services Foundation (HSF) Program.
 Reading, understanding and following the information in this handbook is an important first step in your continued success in this program and your chosen profession.
 The handbook has been compiled with careful consideration for your personal and professional growth during your year at the college.
 If you do not understand any of the information in this handbook, please ask the faculty or Chair for an explanation.

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
-The Human Services Foundation Program faculty will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.
+The Human Services Foundation Program learning team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.

 We are here to help you have a successful year.
-Should you experience difficulty or need assistance in any area of your studies, please talk to your faculty, or come to my office to seek direction to ensure your success in the program.
+Should you experience difficulty or need assistance in any area of your studies, please come and speak with us, and we will work with you to help support your success in the Human Services Foundations program.

 All the very best to you in your studies.

 Cathy O'Toole, Chair, Human Services

 Goranka Vukelich, Executive Dean, School of Community Services